 Can You Use a Solo Stove On a Wooden Deck?

 Yes, you can use your Solo Stove on your wooden deck.
-That’s great news, because there’s nothing cosier on a cool evening than sitting round your fire pit together, swapping stories and drinking something warming.
-But – we’re still talking about a mix of fire and wood here, so there are several precautions you have to take.
+That’s great news, because there’s nothing cosier on a cool evening than sitting round your wood-burning fire pit together, swapping stories and drinking something warming.
+But – we’re still talking about a mix of fire and wood here, so there are several precautions you have to take for deck use.

 Firstly, choose wisely.
 Don’t go for a pit that stands directly on the deck and doesn’t have a stand option.
 Go for a model that’s compatible with a stand; and we’ll look at Solo Stove stands in a moment, as this can be a straightforward solution.
 There’s also the option of placing a heat-resistant barrier on the deck (again, we’ll cover this in more depth later).